bernalp/github_and_blogpost/README.md

 ## File Descriptions <a name="desc"></a>

-Notebook that contain work related to the abouve questions was uploaded using `.ipynb` file
+1. Jupyter Notebook that contain work related to the above questions was uploaded using `.ipynb` file.
+2. If you would like to access the datasets to explore more analysis you can find `.csv` file.

 ## Results <a name="results"></a>